-After the collapse of the financial systems during the 2008 economic turmoil, many people around the country began to seriously doubt the security and ethics of the largest banks reigning over thebiggest sectors of our economy.
+It’s been over a decade since the collapse of the financial systems during the 2008 economic turmoil, and many people have begun recovering their trust, at least partially, in the largest banks reigning over the biggest sectors of our economy.

-JP Morgan, Morgan Stanley, and Goldman Sachs are three of the largest investment banks that have emerged solidly from the crisis.
-This article will compare JP Morgan vs. Morgan Stanley, Morgan Stanley vs. Goldman Sachs,and Goldman Sachs vs. JP Morgan.
+JP Morgan, Morgan Stanley, and Goldman Sachs are three of the largest investment banks that have emerged solidly from the crisis and are taking advantage of the favorable economic climate.

 What Is an Investment Bank?

 If you’re looking to invest, you may be wondering how an investment bank like Morgan Stanley or Goldman Sachs, or JP Morgan differs from the bank you use for your checking and savings accounts.